jrcopeti/jrcopeti/README.md

 # Hey I'm José

 Full stack web developer diving deep into technologies such as JS and React.
-While I initially started my programming journey with backend development using Ruby and Rails, I later switched to frontend, where I felt more comfortable and where I seek proficiency.
+While I initially started my programming journey with backend development using Ruby and Ruby on Rails, I later switched to frontend, where I feel more comfortable.

 ## Teaching Assistant @Le Wagon Berlin